Cedric Henderson Jr.

-Cedric Henderson Jr. (born March 3, 2000) is an American professional basketball player for Šiauliai of the Lithuanian Basketball League (LKL).
+Cedric Henderson Jr. (born March 3, 2000) is an American professional basketball player for Šiauliai of the Lithuanian Basketball League (LKL) and the EuroCup.
 He played college basketball for Southwest Tennessee Community College, Campbell Fighting Camels and the Arizona Wildcats.

 High school career

 Henderson attended Briarcrest Christian School at Eads, Tennessee.

 College career

 Henderson attended Southwest Tennessee Community College after finishing high school.
 During his period at Southwest Tennessee, he was coached from his father Cedric Henderson.
 The next three years, he played college basketball with Campbell.
 During his second season with the Camels, he averaged 15 points and 4.4 rebounds per game and was named to the Big South All-Second Team.
 After three years with Campbell, he was transferred to Arizona for his final college year.

 Professional career

 CSM Constanța (2023–2024)

-After going undrafted in the 2024 NBA draft, Henderson signed a contract with CSM Constanța of the Liga Națională.
+After going undrafted in the 2024 NBA draft, Henderson signed a contract with CSM Constanța of the Romanian Liga Națională.
+In his first professional season, he averaged 15.7 points, 3.5 rebounds and 2.3 assists per game, shooting 45.2 percent from three.